alandolt/imaging-server-kit/docs/sections/algorithm_server.md

     return [(binary_mask, {}, "mask")]  # List of data tuples
 ```

-The data tuples follow a structure similar to Napari's [LayerDataTuple](https://napari.org/0.4.15/guides/magicgui.html?highlight=layerdatatuple) model.
+The data tuples are inspired from Napari's [LayerDataTuple](https://napari.org/0.4.15/guides/magicgui.html?highlight=layerdatatuple) model.
 They include three elements:

-- The *first element* is the data, usually in the form of a Numpy array.
-The shape and interpretation of the array axes varies based on what the output represents (see table below).
+- The *first element* is the **data**, usually in the form of a Numpy array.
+The shape and interpretation of the axes depends on what the output represents (cf. table below).
-- The *second element* is the metadata associated with the output, represented as a Python dictionary.
+- The *second element* is optional **metadata** associated with the output, represented as a Python dictionary.
 It can be empty (`{}`).
-These metadata are used to affect how the output is displayed in client apps (For details, see [Metadata fields]()).
+These metadata are used to affect how the output is displayed in client apps.
 - The *third element* is the output type: a string identifying what the output represents.

 | Output type       | Description                                                                                           |